 Look for ways to help others

-A recent study on self-esteem and compassion in people with anxiety showed that turning our attention on people who need our help can lower anxiety levels.
+A recent study on self-esteem and compassion in people with anxiety showed that turning our attention to people who need our help can lower anxiety levels.
 Practicing compassion helps ourselves and others as well.

 So, you might want to donate items to those in need, send thank you notes to the front liners in your community, or even teach people a skill that could benefit them during this crisis.
 Sometimes, even sharing about what you love can brighten someone’s day.